mmann1123/YouthMappersAcademy/4-The OpenStreetMap Data Model.md

 ---

-# Module 4: The OpenStreetMap Data Model
+# The OpenStreetMap Data Model

 This is the fourth of six courses that make up the Introduction to Mapping with YouthMappers Learning Track.